telepresenceio/telepresence.io/versioned_docs/version-2.27/troubleshooting.md

 GKE and EKS require a plugin that utilizes their resepective IAM providers.
 You will need to install the [gke](install/cloud#gke-authentication-plugin) or [eks](install/cloud#eks-authentication-plugin) plugins for Telepresence to connect to your cluster.

+## Routing loops when accessing deleted or non-existent service IPs on local clusters

+On local Kubernetes clusters (Kind, minikube, k3d, Docker Desktop), accessing a deleted or never-assigned service ClusterIP through the Telepresence TUN device can cause a routing loop.
+The packet is forwarded to the traffic-agent, which re-dials the same IP; with no kube-proxy rule in place the packet escapes the cluster via the node's default route, returns to the workstation, and the cycle repeats until the connection times out.

+Enable the **route-controller** DaemonSet to prevent this.
+It installs an iptables `FORWARD` chain `DROP` rule for the service CIDR on every node, ensuring that packets bound for non-existent ClusterIPs are silently dropped rather than escaping the cluster.

+See the [Route Controller reference](reference/route-controller.md) for installation and configuration instructions.

 ## `too many files open` error when running `telepresence connect` on Linux